Grand Valley State Lakers: Men's basketball

-The Lakers have a moderately successful baseball program, frequenting appearances in the Division II tournament.
-The Lakers play at the 500 seat GVSU Baseball complex and are currently coached by Jamie Detillion.
-In 2004, the Lakers made it all the way to the Division II national championship, eventually losing to Delta State.

 Women's basketball

 The GVSU women's basketball team won their first NCAA Division II National Championship in the 2005–2006 season with a 58–52 win over American International College.
 The Lakers finished with a school best 33–3 overall record, which included a win streak of 22 games, also a school record.
 The Lakers in the 04–05 season lost in the Elite Eight going 28–6 over-all.
 Coach Dawn Plitzuweit was voted the Russell Athletic/WBCA National Coach of the Year in 2005 and after the National Championship season was voted both the BCAM and the Molten/WDIIB National Coach of the Year.
 She was also honored by being selected as the USA Women's Basketball Trials Court Coach.
 In both the 04–05 and 05–06 campaigns the Lakers were led on the court by their two time All-American Nikki Reams.
 The Lakers would win a GLIAC regular season championship in the 2018–19 season, advancing to the NCAA Sweet 16 in a season where fourth-year head coach Mike Williams picked up his 100th career win as a Laker.